 Alkylating drugs introduce covalent modifications into DNA and thus cause mutations and interference with replication.
 In contrast to the other types of cytotoxic drugs that we have covered so far, their effect is not limited to actively dividing cells but also affects resting cells.
 Since tumors typically contain a significant fraction of cells that are resting, alkylating drugs are part of most therapeutic drug combinations.

 Two functional groups found in many alkylating drugs are the bis-chloroethyl-amine (N-mustard) group and the nitrosurea group.
-Mechlorethamine, cyclophosphamide, and melphalan all contain the N-mustard moiety, with its chloride leaving groups.89 Bis-chloroethyl-nitrosurea (BCNU, carmustine) and cisplatin have chloride leaving groups as well, whereas busulfan has methylsulfonate leaving groups.
+Mechlorethamine, cyclophosphamide, and melphalan all contain the N-mustard moiety, with its chloride leaving groups.93 Bis-chloroethyl-nitrosurea (BCNU, carmustine) and cisplatin have chloride leaving groups as well, whereas busulfan has methylsulfonate leaving groups.
 BCNU additionally contains the nitrosurea group, which is also found in the antibiotic streptozotocin.

 Reaction of mechlorethamine with DNA

 Mechlorethamine provides a straightforward example of DNA modification by the N-mustard drugs.
 The drug is activated by conversion of one chloroethyl group to the corresponding aziridine.
 The site in the DNA most likely to react with this aziridine is the N7 position of guanine.
 In the adduct, the aziridinium ring has been opened, which allows the next chloroethyl group to react.
 Successive reaction of two bases with the same drug molecule may crosslink the two DNA strands.
-Since such crosslinks are not amenable to excision repair, they form a very effective and highly mutagenic lesion.
+Since such crosslinks are not amenable to excision repair, they form very effective and highly mutagenic lesions.

 In the guanine adduct, the iminol tautomer is favored (highlighted in the first reaction step).
 This changes the base-pairing preference from cytosine to thymine and may cause mutations during DNA replication.